johnny353535/yoi/docs/_pages/utilities/index.md

 ### To Modify …

 Use utilities to *override styles*.
-In the following example, the [box component](components/box.html) gets a wider border with a different color:
+In the following example, the [box component](components/box.html) gets a wider border with a different color via `bw-2` and `bc-red-15`:

 ```html
 <!-- example -->